White paper

 On the other hand, PET, being flexible and chemically resistant, offers the advantage of suitability for more demanding use cases.
 As demonstrated by this project, with careful attention and fine-tuning of the print settings, the results of EL display on PET are equally impressive.

 EL displays are also intriguing when printed on glass and other non-conductive substrates.
-As we continue to explore the possibilities of electroluminescent inks, we invite you to view the other application projects we’ve completed.
+As we continue to explore the possibilities of electroluminescent inks, we invite you to view the other projects we’ve completed.

 Back to top